AraProject-2005uifub/ara/README.md

 #### HOW TO RUN:

 1. Compile project using **EiffelStudio 17 or higher**.
 2. Run using EiffelStudio.
 3. Open your browser and go to http://127.0.0.1:9990.

+#### TESTING:

+**We tested the backend of application using Eiifel testig library**.
+We performed both autotests and custom manually written tests and were satisfied by the results.
+**Frontend was tested manually**, by all 3 memebers of our team.

 #### WARNING!